Sweet Kisses

 Sweet Kisses is the debut studio album by American singer Jessica Simpson, released in the United States on November 23, 1999, by Columbia Records.
 Its lyrical and visual representations carry the common theme of virginal innocence, a continuation of 1999's teen-pop revival.
 It was produced to capitalize on the success of teen artists Britney Spears and Christina Aguilera, who both debuted earlier that year.
-Sweet Kisses was a hit in the US, peaking at number 25 on the Billboard 200 albums chart, and was certified 2× Platinum by the Recording Industry Association of America (RIAA) for shipments of over two million copies.
+Sweet Kisses peaked at number 25 on the Billboard 200 albums chart, and was certified 2× Platinum by the Recording Industry Association of America (RIAA) for shipments of over two million copies.
 As of February 2009, it has sold 1.9 million copies in the US.

 Sweet Kisses spawned three singles, including Simpson's debut single: "I Wanna Love You Forever", which is her biggest hit in the US.
 The second single was a duet: "Where You Are" with future husband Nick Lachey of 98 Degrees.
 The third single was a dance track: "I Think I'm in Love with You", which samples "Jack & Diane" by John Cougar Mellencamp.